yechengxi/DBG2OLC/README.md

 #DBG2OLC:Efficient Assembly of Large Genomes Using Long Erroneous Reads of the Third Generation Sequencing Technologies
 =======

-Our work is accepted in Scientific Reports:
+Our work is published in Scientific Reports:

 Ye, C. et al. DBG2OLC: Efficient Assembly of Large Genomes Using Long Erroneous Reads of the Third Generation Sequencing Technologies.
 Sci.
 Rep. 6, 31900; doi: 10.1038/srep31900 (2016).